- Part Number:70

 - GPO Source:

 In general.
-Confidential business information will be disclosed under the FOIA only in accordance with this section.
+Confidential commercial information will be disclosed under the FOIA only in accordance with this section and Executive Order 12,600, “Predisclosure Notification Procedures for Confidential Commercial Information” (3 CFR 1988 Comp., p.235).

-Designation of business information.
-A submitter of business information will use good-faith efforts to designate, by appropriate markings, either at the time of submission or at a reasonable time thereafter, any portions of its submission that it considers to be protected from disclosure under Exemption 4.
+Designation of confidential commercial information.
+A submitter of confidential commercial information will use good-faith efforts to designate, by appropriate markings, either at the time of submission or at a reasonable time thereafter, any portions of its submission that it considers to be protected from disclosure under Exemption 4.
 These designations will expire ten years after the date of the submission unless the submitter requests, and provides justification for, a longer designation period.

 When notice is required.
 Notice will be given to a submitter whenever: